 I can tell by your writing that you are very, very bright.
-You have a big personality (bitch- no one tells me to fuck off!), and you have big dreams.
+You have a big personality (Who you telling to go to hell?!), and you have big dreams.
 Plus, you’re pissed.
 This all makes for the momentum you need to make a change.
 Whatever happens next will be scary.
 You relocate with your kids, you move away from everything you know and risk falling on your face.
 Scary!
 Stay put and you risk hating yourself for the rest of your life for not living out your dream, becoming a (even more?) bitter person and mother and set forth the cycle of poverty and blame and excuses for your children.
 WAY MORE SCARY, right?

 So here is what you will do: